 “Way before The Firm, like back in the day / Nas was the first New York ni**a rappin’ with Dre” – Nas was spitting facts on his 2006 cut, the Dre-produced “Hustlers.”

 Back in ’96, during the height of the East Coast-West Coast beef, Nas and Dre ignored the coastal tensions and began working together.
+Imagine that, the greatest New York rapper ever linking up with the greatest West Coast producer of all time.

 According to Steve Stoute, who was Nas’ manager at the time, Dre was a big fan of the Queensbridge rapper and wanted to work with him.
 “Dre went on record saying that the best rapper he thought in the game was Nas,” recalled Stoute.
 “He told BET or MTV, ‘Nas, if you’re looking at this, I want to work with you, man—you’re my favorite rapper.'”